harvardnlp/struct-attn/README.md

 This will create the data hdf5 files.
 Vocabulary is based on the input data, and will be written to `word_to_idx.csv`.

 #### Training
-For baseline model, see our [MemN2N implementation](https://github.com/harvardnlp/MemN2N).
+For the baseline model, see our [MemN2N implementation](https://github.com/harvardnlp/MemN2N).

-To train structured attention with a binary-potential CRF, use:
+To train structured attention with binary-potential CRF, run:
 ```
 th train-qa.lua -datafile data-file.hdf5 -classifier classifier-type
 ```